Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Rotationally mixed models

-The `cool' objects that are not too hot to be core hydrogen burning are the apparently single stars SMC\,AB2 and 4 as well as both WR stars in the binary system SMC\,AB5.
-For the two single stars, the rotation velocities are with $v\sin i < 50$\kms (AB2) and $v\sin i < 100$\kms (AB4) relatively well constrained.
+The objects that are not too hot to be core hydrogen burning are the apparently single stars SMC\,AB2 and 4 as well as both WR stars in the binary system SMC\,AB5.
+For the two single stars, the rotation velocities are with $\varv\sin i < 50$\kms (AB2) and $\varv\sin i < 100$\kms (AB4) relatively well constrained.
 Although the models spin down during their evolution, we find that it is unlikely that the low observed rotation velocities of the stars are an inclination effect.
 The models for which we achieve a best fit using the observed parameters $T_*$, $L$ and $X_\mathrm{s}$ have rotation velocities of 302 and 183\kms for SMC\,AB2 and 4, respectively.
 Then, following the formula provided by \cite{Grin17} we calculate that the chance that the observed $v\sin i$ limit is not exceeded is 1.4$\%$ for SMC\,AB2 and 16$\%$ for SMC\,AB4.
 The probability to observe both stars pole-on enough at the same time therefore seems marginal.

 Moreover, \cite{Vink17} have used spectropolarimetry to search for hints of rapid rotation in SMC WR stars.
-These were only found in the double WR system SMC\,AB5, which has high upper limits on $v\sin i$ (Table\,\ref{tab:binaries}).
-Thus, their findings are in agreement with the upper limits from \cite{Hainich15}.
+These were only found in the double WR system SMC\,AB5, which has high upper limits on $\varv\sin i$ (Table\,\ref{tab:binaries}).
+Thus, their findings are in agreement with the upper limits from \cite{Shenar16}.

 Both WR stars in the source SMC\,AB5 are slightly on the cool side of the homogeneous models in Fig.\,\ref{fig:zamss}.
-The observed parameters can be reproduced more accurately (i.e. all within $1\sigma$, Table\,\ref{tab:chi2_bin_h}) by models with intermediately rapid rotation, in which rotational mixing becomes inefficient as they spin down during their evolution (e.g. the $v_\mathrm{rot, \, 0} = 400$\kms track in Fig.\,\ref{fig:hrd_vroti}).
+The observed parameters can be reproduced more accurately (i.e., all within $1\sigma$, Table\,\ref{tab:chi2_bin_h}) by models with intermediately rapid rotation, in which rotational mixing becomes inefficient as they spin down during their evolution (e.g., the $\varv_\mathrm{rot, \, 0} = 400$\kms track in Fig.\,\ref{fig:hrd_vroti}).
 Alternatively, the temperatures can be lower than expected due to envelope inflation that can occur in very luminous stars \citep{Sanyal17}.
-The high observed upper limits on $v \sin i$ are not in conflict with the rotational velocities of the models.
+It is worth mentioning that the effective temperature of SMC\,AB5$_\mathrm{A}$ was unstable in the recent past: after a luminous blue variable type eruption in 1994, it has increased from $\sim$25\kk to its current value of $\sim$45\kk \citep{Georgiev11}.
+The high observed upper limits on $\varv \sin i$ are not in conflict with the rotational velocities of the models.
 Therefore, we conclude that these WR stars are in agreement with core hydrogen burning stars going through CHE, as was proposed by \cite{Koenigsberger14}.